Information for Faculty

 Creating a Contract with Your Honors Student

 As a mentor for an honors student, your first job will be to work with your honors student to create an honors contract proposal.
-This proposal indicates the nature of the honors project that a student will have to complete to earn honors credit for your course.
+It is the student responsibility to create the proposal, but you need to approve it before the student submits it to the Program.
+The proposal should indicate the nature of the honors project that a student will have to complete to earn the "honors" for your course.
 For honors contracts that have a research paper as the only product of the project, the minimum length is 12 pages.
 Honors projects can take the form of any thing from a research project, to an experimental design and write-up, to the creation of work of art with a narrative describing how that art fits within the theory and practice of your discipline.

 Your Student Submits an Honors Contract Proposal

 It is the job of the student to submit the actual honors contract.
-Your student will draft an honors project proposal summary.
-If you agree to the proposal, your student will submit that honors project proposal summary when they submit their honors contract proposal on the Honors Program Canvas.
-You can find samples of the honors project proposal summary on our page summarizing the honors proposal process.
+If you agree to the proposal, your student will submit the proposal to the Program for the Program Coordinator approval and you will get notified when the proposal is approved.
+You can find samples of the honors project proposal summary on this page.

 Continued Mentorship of Your Honors Student